EJahren/property-based-testing-slides/unit_mutation_pdb.md

 -------------------------------------------------

-> The manufacturer said that the hardward
+> The manufacturer said that the hardware
 > and software were "tested and exercised separately or
 > together for many years \[...\] A "small amount" of
 > software testing was done on a simulator, but most